Last modified: Dec. 9, 2024, 5:14 p.m.

 See also bladmineerders.be.

-Caterpillars are not distinguishable of those of Coleophora lixella due to many misidentifications in the past.
+Caterpillars are not distinguishable from those of Coleophora lixella due to many misidentifications in the past.

 The case is flattened, at first whitish yellow changing rather quickly to brown.